wp-plugins/page-views-count/readme.txt

 == Changelog ==

+= 1.0.9 - 2015/05/30 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.2
+* Localization - Italian translation by Antonio Petricca.
+* Localization - Indonesian translation by Ridha Harwan.

 = 1.0.8 - 2015/04/21 =
 * Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0